GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/0-Getting-Started.md

 ## Introduction

-For this lab, you will be building a chatbot for a bicycle store that can answer queries about bicycles and accessories.
+For this lab, you will be building a chatbot for a bicycle store that can answer queries about bicycles and accessories for you.

 The product catalog for the bicycle store is stored in Azure Cosmos DB database.
-The chatbot will use Azure Cosmos DB vector search capabilities to retrieve relevant documents from the database based on the user's query.

-The Chatbot application will use the retrieved documents to generate the final response using Chat Completion API from Azure OpenAI.
+The solution will use Azure Cosmos DB vector search capabilities to retrieve relevant documents from the database based on the user's query.
+It will generate the final response using Chat Completion API from Azure OpenAI.

 ### Data Ingestion